DUNE-DAQ/docs/docs/packages/dfmodules/integtest/README.md

 * disabled_output_test.py - verify that the --disable-data-storage option works

 * multi_output_file_test.py - test that the file size maximum config parameter works

-* command_order_test.py - verify that only certain sequences of commands are allowed

 Specialty tests: